fkaya18/Fecom-Inc.-Sales-Data-Analysis/README.md

 Germany, FECOM Inc.'s home market, predictably dominates sales with Berlin generating the highest revenue, followed by multiple strong-performing German cities including Hamburg, Munich, Cologne, Frankfurt, and Stuttgart.
 This multi-city strength demonstrates FECOM's deep domestic market penetration.
 Outside Germany, major European capitals and commercial hubs drive performance, with Paris (France) and Amsterdam (Netherlands) emerging as particularly strong international markets.
 The treemap visualization showcases a classic Central European expansion pattern, with concentric circles of influence radiating from German urban centers to major cities in bordering countries (Paris, Amsterdam, Antwerp, Vienna, Zurich) and then to urban centers in the broader European region (London, Warsaw, Oslo, Copenhagen).
 This city-focused distribution highlights FECOM's effective urban-centric marketing strategy that prioritizes metropolitan areas with higher population density and stronger e-commerce adoption rates across the Central European economic zone.

 ![Revenue by Customer Country and City](images/revenue_by_country_and_city.png)

+## Monthly Revenue by Customer Segment
+With customers segmented based on spending percentiles, Platinum+ customers (top 0.1%) consistently generate the highest revenue, showing significant growth from around $60K to peaks exceeding $440K in late 2023 and early 2024, though with notable volatility.
+The middle segments (Platinum, VIP, and Gold) show more stable growth trajectories between $100K-$250K, while Silver and Bronze segments (representing the bottom 50% of customers) contribute relatively smaller but steady revenue streams below $100K.
+All segments show overall growth since January 2023, with seasonal fluctuations visible across the entire customer base.

+## Segment-Level Revenue Performance Overview
+FECOM Inc. serves 99,092 customers across six spending segments, with revenue distribution revealing clear strategic priorities.
+Platinum customers, though comprising only 9.9% of the customer base (9,793 individuals), drive the company's financial performance by generating 36.12% of total revenue ($5.76M) with an average spend of $588.10 each.
+Gold and VIP segments each contribute approximately 21% of total revenue ($3.4M) despite their different sizes (24,785 Gold customers versus 14,864 VIP customers), while Silver and Bronze tiers contain roughly 25% of customers each but contribute disproportionately less (12.70% and 6.67% respectively).
+The elite Platinum+ segment, representing just 101 ultra-premium customers (0.1%), generates only 2.14% of total revenue despite an impressive average spend of $3,384.34 per customer, demonstrating that while these top spenders have high individual value, their small number limits their aggregate contribution compared to the broader Platinum tier.

 # Payment and Delivery Performance